0xPolygonMiden/miden-base/docs/src/architecture/state.md

 > Losing the state of a private account would mean loss of funds (as the user won't be able to execute transactions) in a similar manner as a loss of a private key would.
 This problem can be easily mitigated by storing encrypted account state in a cloud or backing it up somewhere else.
 Unlike storing private keys in the cloud, this does not compromise privacy or security of an account.

-In the future we also want to enable **Encrypted accounts** where the account data is stored onchain but in encrypted text.
+In the future we also want to enable **Encrypted accounts** where the account data is stored onchain but in an encrypted format.
 This is especially interesting for shared accounts like advanced multi-sig wallets.

 ### Note database
 Notes are recorded in an append-only accumulator, a [Merkle Mountain Range](https://github.com/opentimestamps/opentimestamps-server/blob/master/doc/merkle-mountain-range.md).
 Each leaf is a block header which contains the commitment to all notes created in that block.
+The commitment is a sparse Merkle tree of all the notes in a block.
 The size of the Merkle Mountain Range grows logarithmically with the number of items in it.

 <p align="center">
   <img src="../diagrams/architecture/state/Note_DB.png" width="80%">